Strategies to Improve Efficiency and Patient Outcomes

 Causes of Avoidable Days

-Beyond that, each day that a patient spends in a hospital costs a hospital an average of $2,883 per inpatient day in the United States, which can quickly add up.
+Each day a patient spends in the hospital costs an average of $2,883 per inpatient day in the United States, which can quickly add up.
 If just 100 days are avoidable within one year, it can equate to a revenue loss of over $288,000.
-Therefore, hospitals must ensure they are taking steps to reduce these avoidable days – through better care delivery processes and technology – which can help minimize revenue loss and improve patient outcomes.
+Therefore, hospitals must take steps to reduce avoidable days through better care delivery processes and technology to minimize revenue loss and improve patient outcomes.

 Lower Patient Satisfaction

-When a patient experiences an avoidable day, it can have a negative impact on their overall satisfaction with their care.
-Frequently, these delays are caused by inefficient processes or technology issues that could have been avoided with more careful planning.
-This can lead to denials of care for the patient, and the hospital won’t get paid for those extra days spent in the hospital – resulting in denied claims.
-In addition to this financial burden, a prolonged stay due to avoidable days can also lead to lower patient satisfaction scores.
-This can cause long-term damage to a hospital’s reputation and its ability to attract new patients, putting them at risk of further losses if they are unable to make up for these deficits.
+Avoidable days can negatively impact patient satisfaction with their care.
+Delays caused by inefficient processes or technology issues can lead to denials of care and lower patient satisfaction scores.
+This can damage a hospital’s reputation and its ability to attract new patients, putting them at risk of further losses if they cannot make up for these deficits.

 Increased Administrative Burden

-In addition to the financial impact of avoidable days, hospitals face an increased administrative burden.
-Inefficient clinical collaboration and communication can lead to longer lengths of stay (LOS) for patients, which means more administrative tasks for hospital staff.
-For example, if a patient’s stay is extended due to an avoidable day, there will be an increase in administrative tasks such as follow-up calls and paperwork that need to be completed.
-These tasks take away valuable time that could be spent providing better care for patients or improving processes within the hospital itself.
-The increase in administrative burden can also lead to burnout and frustration among healthcare providers, which can have a negative impact on the overall quality of care.
+In addition to the financial impact, avoidable days increase the administrative burden on hospitals.
+Inefficient clinical collaboration and communication can lead to longer lengths of stay for patients, resulting in more administrative tasks for hospital staff.
+For example, if a patient’s stay is extended due to an avoidable day, there will be an increase in follow-up calls and paperwork that need to be completed.
+These tasks take away valuable time that could be spent providing better care for patients or improving processes within the hospital.
+The increased administrative burden can also lead to burnout and frustration among healthcare providers, negatively impacting the overall quality of care.

 Streamlining Processes with TigerConnect